About

 Statement of DEAI

 The Akron Art Museum welcomes all people.
-We are committed to valuing diversity, fostering equity, and creating accessible and inclusive experiences with art where everyone can feel a sense of pride and belonging.
+We are committed to valuing diversity, fostering equity, and creating accessible and inclusive experiences with art and community where everyone can feel a sense of pride and belonging.
 We acknowledge that the Museum’s history has been shaped by past biases and inequities; the effects of which remain with us today.
-However, we believe that art has the power to both reckon with the past and make way for a better future.
+However, we believe that the arts have the power to both reckon with the past and make way for a better future.
 Through our actions, the Museum seeks to embrace and reflect the voices of all.